RADI: A low-rank ADI-type algorithm for large scale algebraic Riccati equations: Numerical experiments

 Let us summarize the findings from these and a number of other numerical examples we used to test the algorithms.
-The RADI algorithm using Penzl shifts tends to perform worse than the RKSM using the same shifts, and in general needs most iterations of all the variants listed above.
-On the other hand, using dynamically generated shifts for the RADI iteration has many benefits: the number of iterations is reduced, and is typically comparable to the RKSM.
-Furthermore, the total amount of time needed to run a fixed number of RADI iteration steps is far lower when the shifts are not precomputed---the accumulated time to generate shifts dynamically is lower than the time needed to build Krylov subspaces for the Penzl shifts.
-Also, there frequently exists a small value of $\ell$ for which one or both of the dynamical shift strategies converge in a number of iterations that is comparable to, or even outperform RKSM.
-Since the computation of shifts for the RADI iteration is close to negligible in such cases, and each iteration of the main algorithm is very efficient compared to RKSM (no orthogonalization; residual for free), the RADI algorithm may outperform both variants of RKSM.
+Clearly, using dynamically generated shifts for the RADI iteration has many benefits compared to the precomputed Penzl shifts.
+Not only that the number of iterations and running time are reduced, but the convergence is more reliable.
+Further, there frequently exists a small value of $\ell$ for which one or both of the dynamical shift strategies converge in a number of iterations comparable to runs with $\ell=\infty$, and in far less time.
 However, an a-priori method of determining a sufficiently small $\ell$ with such properties is still to be found, and a topic of our future research.

-Note that $\ell=\infty$ in all cases is a good choice; it is not always the fastest among the varying dynamic shift strategies, but consistently outperforms RKSM.
+RADI appears to be quite competitive with other state of the art algorithms for solving large scale CAREs.
+It frequently generates solutions using the lowest dimensional subspace.
+Since RADI iterations do not require any orthogonalization nor solving projected CAREs, the algorithm may outperform RKSM and EBA in problems where the final subspace dimension is high.
+On the other hand, the later methods may have advantage when running time is dominated by solving linear systems.
+It seems that for now, there is no single algorithm of choice that would consistently and reliably run fastest.